jllllll/llama-cpp-python-cuBLAS-wheels/README.md

 Wheels can be manually downloaded from: https://jllllll.github.io/llama-cpp-python-cuBLAS-wheels

 ---
-llama.cpp, and eventually llama-cpp-python, has migrated to using the new GGUF format and has dropped support for GGML.
 I have renamed llama-cpp-python packages available to ease the transition to GGUF.
 This is accomplished by installing the renamed package alongside the main llama-cpp-python package.
 This should allow applications to maintain GGML support when llama-cpp-python eventually drops GGML support.